-Leg Fracture In Children
+Leg Fracture in Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Contact your child's primary healthcare provider or bone specialist if:
+Call your child's doctor or bone specialist if:

 - Your child has a fever.

-- There are new blood stains or a bad smell coming from under the splint or brace.
+- You notice new blood stains or a bad smell coming from under the cast.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following:

 - Prescription pain medicine may be given.
 Ask your child's healthcare provider how to give this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not give your child other medicines that contain acetaminophen without talking to a healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your child's healthcare provider how to prevent or treat constipation.